Cray-HPE/docs-csm/upgrade/1.2.1/README.md

 This document guides an administrator through the upgrade to Cray Systems Management `v1.2.1` from `v1.2.0`.
 Earlier version of CSM must first be upgraded to at least `v1.2.0`.
 For information on how to do that, see [Upgrade CSM](../index.md).

+## Known Issues

+- `kdump` (kernel dump) may hang and fail on NCNs in CSM 1.2 (HPE Cray EX System Software 22.07 release).
+During the upgrade, a workaround is applied to fix this.
+- The boot order on NCNs may not be correctly set.
+Because of a bug, the disk entries may be listed ahead of the PXE entries.
+During the upgrade, a workaround is applied to fix this.

 ## Steps

 1. [Upgrade CSM network configuration](upgrade_network.md)